DanerSound/MIPS-from-scratch/README.md

 # MIPS-from-scratch

-Some very simple test for learn MIPS assembly, I'm going to use this [playlist] (https://www.youtube.com/watch?v=IQ7ElPRPBLQindex=1&list=PLW7Cvy3HywwwiTivCN8jm2yDn9N5Eyxza) for practice (Based on QTspim) .
+Some very simple test for learn MIPS assembly, I'm going to use this [playlist](https://www.youtube.com/watch?v=IQ7ElPRPBLQindex=1&list=PLW7Cvy3HywwwiTivCN8jm2yDn9N5Eyxza) for practice (Based on QTspim) .

-You can download [QtSpim] (https://sourceforge.net/projects/spimsimulator/files/).
+You can download [QtSpim](https://sourceforge.net/projects/spimsimulator/files/).
 You can download MARS [here](http://courses.missouristate.edu/KenVollmar/mars/download.htm).

 Some useful sites based on QtSpim :